SteveMarshall/stevemarshall.github.io/cv.md

 and integration of [a service to allow prisoners' friends and family to book visits online](https://www.gov.uk/prison-visits) (Ruby on Rails) with the legacy prison service backend (Oracle).
-These included developing prototypes, technical spikes, and design reviews to ensure the service best met users' needs, as well as supporting the product manager in defining the products.
+These included mentoring senior engineers, leading prototype development and technical spikes, and supporting design reviews to ensure the service best met users' needs, as well as supporting the product manager in defining the products.

 ### Technical Architect at Tizaro Supply